ad-freiburg/ad-blog/content/post/project-qlever-improved-federated-queries/index.md

 ## Result Format

 For receiving the query result of a SPARQL query, there are a couple of standardized result formats commonly used like e.g. CSV, TSV or JSON.
-Previously, QLever requested the result of Service queries from Service endpoints to be in TSV(Tab-separated-values)-format.
+Previously, QLever requested the result of Service queries from Service endpoints to be in TSV(Tab-separated values) format.
 This resulted in some Service queries to not work as expected, e.g. when the Service result contained literals with escaped characters, datatypes or blank nodes.

 Instead, QLever now uses the [SPARQL 1.1 Query Results JSON](https://www.w3.org/TR/sparql11-results-json/) format, representing each binding as a JSON-object containing a `type`, `value`, and optionally, `xml:lang` and `datatype` fields.
 For Example:

 | TSV | JSON |
 | --- | --- |